 2. Florence Nightingale

-Florence Nightingale, who was nicknamed “the lady with the lamp”, was a writer, statistician and the founder of the modern nursing.
-Her lasting and greatest contribution was her role in pioneering the modern nursing career.
-She created a shining example for nurses due to her diligent, commitment and compassion to patient care as well as thoughtful hospital management.
+Florence Nightingale, who was nicknamed “the lady with the lamp”, was a writer, statistician and the founder of Modern Nursing, her lasting and greatest contribution.
+She created a shining example for nurses due to her diligence, commitment and compassion to patient care as well as thoughtful hospital management.
 The most famous contribution of Florence Nightingale came during the war of the Crimean.
-Additionally, during her reign, she reduced the number of deaths in the Army during the peace times and diverted attention to the hygienic designs of hospitals.
+Additionally, during her reign, she reduced the number of deaths in the Army during the peace times and diverted attention to hygienic designs of hospitals.